 The Nintendo Switch is popular among gamers for its multipurpose gaming abilities that let users play games at home or on the go.
 However, the “Nintendo Switch stuck on logo screen” is a problem plaguing the console, and many users are discussing the issue online.

-It is frustrating when you want to play a game on your console, but its screen is frozen.
-In this article, we will look at some of the most common causes of this issue and how you can get your console back to working again.
+It is frustrating when you want to play a game on your console, but the screen is frozen.
+In this article, we will look at some of the most common causes of this issue and how you can get your console working again.

-Why is my Nintendo Switch stuck on logo screen?
+Why is my Nintendo Switch stuck on the logo screen?